CALIFORNIA MEDI-CAL: FREQUENTLY ASKED QUESTIONS

 Medi-Cal will attempt to recover its expenses from the assets the Medi-Cal beneficiary owns at the time of

 his or her death, including the beneficiary’s home.
-Your home can be protected with effective Medi-Cal
+Your home can be protected with proper Medi-Cal

 MY MOTHER HAS BEEN A RESIDENT AT A SKILLED NURSING HOME FOR THE PAST SIX